 Radon survey

 The most reliable tests for Radon occur over a three month period.
-This allows for seasonal variations in levels and therefore provides a more accurate indication of long-term exposure.
+This allows for seasonal variations in levels and, therefore, provides a more accurate indication of long-term exposure.
 Detectors are usually placed in the living room and a bedroom, as these are the most frequently used rooms.
 Of course, it’s unlikely that others in the chain, particularly your seller, will be happy at the prospect of a three month delay!
 It’s possible, though, to carry out a short-term screening test.
 This works in exactly the same way as the three month test, but with detectors in situ for only around ten days.

 Radon gas levels by postcode